Key takeaways:

 Hackers with malicious intent intercept data in transit in order to alter or completely delete it.
 This creates a significant void in inefficient communication channels such as email.

-8. Reduce The Threat To Human Safety Posed By Cyber-Attacks:
+8. Reduce The Threat To Human Safety Posed By Cyber-Attacks

 Recent technological advancements have resulted in the deployment of unmanned military equipment and public transportation.
 These automated vehicles and weapons are made possible by the Internet, which speeds up data transfer from sensors to remote-control databases.